-The observation of its response to a small external perturbation, such as an external field, provides much information about a macroscopic sytem.
-If the perturbation is sufficiently small we can consider the response of the system in lowest order only, as a so-called linear response.
-We already are familiar with this concept from magnetism where in a paramagnet the magnetization is proportional to the applied magnetic field.
-The magnetic susceptibility as a linear response function incorporates important information about the magnetic system, in particular, when we take additionally time and space dependent aspects into account.
-Thus, we will extend our discussion to the dynamical linear response function looking at the response to spatial and time dependent perturbations.
-If we knew all stationary states of a macroscopic quantum system with many degrees of freedom we would in principle be ready to calculate any desired quantity.
+Much information about a macroscopic sytem can be gained through the observation of its response to a small external perturbation.
+If the perturbation is sufficiently small we can consider the response of the system in lowest order, linear to the perturbing field, as a so-called linear response.
+We are familiar with this concept from our previous discussion of magnetism where in a paramagnet the magnetization is proportional to the applied magnetic field.
+The magnetic susceptibility as a linear response function incorporates important information about the magnetic system.
+We may extend our discussion by considering the response on time and space dependent perturbations into account in order to observe dynamical properties of a system.
+If we knew all stationary states of a macroscopic quantum system with many degrees of freedom we could calculate essentially any desired quantity.
 As we mentioned earlier this full information is hard to store and is also unnecessary in view of our real experimental interests.
 The linear response functions are an efficient way to provide in a condensed form some of the most important and relevant information of the system, accessible in an experiment.
 The linear response function is one element of quantum field theory of solid state physics.
 We will introduce it here on an elementary level.